A low fantasy campaign of grim deeds

 The army of conscripts known as the Mandatory Forces (or "mandatories") draws soldiers from those lands still under the sway of the Three Kings.
 Many are, in fact, loyalist refugees from the Commoner Revolution.
 Morale is low for these grey-liveried grunts and one wonders how long they can hold together before they desert en masse.

 The Privy Council is the power behind the Three Kings.
-Led by the notorious Lord Roche, this influential body consists of the minor nobles, generals and bureaucrats who keep the old monarchies running, before anyone realises they're losing the war.
+Led by the notorious Lord Roche, this influential body consists of the minor nobles, generals and bureaucrats who struggle to keep the old monarchies running.

 The Thieves' Council is a name you only hear in whispers, if at all.
 This secretive alliance presents a unified organisation for all thieves, blackguards, scoundrels and rogues in Dismas.
 Most believe it's just a legend, but the word on the street is that it is very much alive.
 If the Council were real, it would surely be a tenuous alliance at best, easily broken.